Home » Blog » DIY & Crafts » DIY Projects & Tips » How to Revive Butcher Block Cutting Boards

 Butcher Block adds such warmth and character to any kitchen or workspace.
 But like anything made from wood, occasionally it needs to be revived.

 We have a couple of butcher block cutting boards in our house that get used often.
-Every couple of months I use butcher block oil on them to give them new life.
-It’s a
+Every couple of months I use food safe butcher block oil on them to give them new life.
+It’s a quick and easy chore, and the butcher block oil lasts a long time and goes a long way.

-I apply a fairly generous amount of the oil with a microfiber cloth and rub it into the wood.
-The thirsty wood soaks it right up.
 If you want to remove the scratches, you can use a fine to medium sandpaper to sand them smooth and then use a tack cloth to remove all the dust from sanding.
 You’ll want to do this before you apply the oil.
+I haven’t sanded mine before but will have to eventually, I’m sure.

 Here’s one of our cutting boards.
 The left side has had the oil applied and the right side has not.